 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

 These succulents are not particularly fast-growing and will only rarely need repotting.
-In the spring repot Aloes that are tipping over their pots or have ceased growing.
+However, repot Aloes that are tipping over their pots or have ceased growing in the spring.
 Use a fast-draining potting mix with one-third sand or pebbles.
-During the repotting of a larger plant, it is possible to carefully divide the root ball.
+During the repotting of a larger plant, it is possible to divide the root ball carefully.
 Some varieties of Aloe will send off offsets that can be potted independently.

 See more at How to Grow and Care for Aloe.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus